arnet95/Project-Euler/README.md

  * Haskell - full solutions to problems written in Haskell
  * Scheme - full solutions to problems written in Scheme

 Any files outside of these specific folders are not necessarily complete, commented or readable.
-They may also be incredibly slow, even if they do give the right answer.
+They may also be incredibly slow and use a lot of memory, even if they do give the right answer.
 This project is currently quite a mess, but I'm in the process of improving things in several ways.

+If there are any questions about the content here, just go ahead and ask me.